 As your councilman, I will prioritize the maintenance and improvement of our city's infrastructure, working to address flooding, enhance drainage systems, and invest in resilient solutions that will protect our homes and businesses from future disasters.

 • Housing is a significant problem in Hoboken, and it has been for a long time.
-We need a representative who is committed to addressing all facets of this complex problem so that folks who live here can continue to stay here.
+We need a representative who is committed to addressing all facets of this complex problem.
 My top priorities will be to:

 • PROTECT MARINE VIEW PLAZA TENANTS

 People shouldn’t have to live in constant fear that they will be priced out of their homes, but in Marine View Plaza, that is exactly how it is.
-We need to reaffirm our commitment to these important residents by renewing their PILOT agreement to secure the protections that prevent their rents from increasing unreasonably.
-My top priority will be to secure a long-term PILOT renewal for MVP.
-That way, MVP residents can continue to call Hoboken home for decades to come.
+We need to reaffirm our commitment to these important residents to secure the protections that prevent their rents from increasing unreasonably.

 • BUILD NEW AFFORDABLE HOUSING